This is a carousel with zoom. Use the thumbnails to navigate, or jump to a slide. Use the zoom button to zoom into a image.

 White Wine from France - SW France (excl.
 Bordeaux)

-The Grassa brothers, based in Gascony in south-west France, have been trying to produce a low-alcohol wine for many years and have now found the solution in a most original way by blending the local ugni blanc with riesling.
-Varietal character is there but is a little tempered by the more neutral ugni.
-Light, citrusy and distinctively refreshing.
+The Grassa brothers, based in Gascony in south-west France, have been trying to produce a lower-alcohol wine for many years and have now found the solution in a most original way, by using a combination of riesling and the local ugni blanc.
+Light, refreshing and bone dry.

 - White Wine

 - Now to 2025

 The brilliant and innovative Yves Grassa has been at the forefront of modernising his family business which was founded in 1912.
 It was his father Pierre, originally from Spain, who laid the foundations for what is now the largest independent viticultural estate in France, with over 1000 hectares.
 Yves’ stroke of genius was to make table wine from grapes destined for distillation into Armagnac when sales of the latter had fallen, taking advantage of new vin de pays provisions to introduce a host of popular new grape varieties including chardonnay, sauvignon and semillon.

 At their property, Château du Tariquet, Grassa specialise in whistle-clean, aromatic and fruity whites and rosés, designed to be drunk young.
 The Society first bought Côtes de Gascogne from Grassa in the early 1980s and was one of the first to ship this wine to the UK.
 It has since become a perennial own-label favourite with members as an all-round party wine for any occasion.
 The more recent Voil’à, range, with screwcap closures and lower alcohol levels, are perfect picnic wines.

 Of course, the Grassas have not abandoned making Armagnac at all and produce a selection of distillations that do the region proud at all levels, including aged examples that are perfect gifts for birthdays.